Gamla: Identification

-Archaeological finds
+Archaeology

 Archaeological finds in Gamla provided historians with a unique opportunity to study Jewish life at the end of the Second Temple period.
 In particular, studies prove that, although the active development of the Golan began under Alexander Jannaeus, the Jews began to settle here much earlier - at least in the second century BCE.
 This is shown by the large number of coins of the period of the reign of John Hyrcanus.
 In addition to coins, a large number of weapons were found in Gamla, a synagogue of the Second Temple period, various ritual objects, many different household items and jewelry.

 About 200 artifacts excavated at Gamla have been identified as the remains of Roman army equipment.
 These include parts of Roman lorica segmentata, an officer's helmet visor and cheek-guard, bronze scales of another type of armor, as well as Roman identification tags.

 A Roman siege-hook, used both for stabbing and hooking onto the wall, was found in the breach.
 Only one human jawbone was identified during the exploration of Gamla, raising questions regarding the absence of human remains despite the widespread evidence of a battle.
 A tentative answer is discussed by archaeologist Danny Syon, who suggests that the dead would have been buried at nearby mass graves that are yet to be found.
 One such mass grave has been found at Yodfat, which had suffered the same fate as Gamla at the hands of Vespasian's legions.

-Artifacts from Gamla are on the display at the Golan Archaeological Museum, including arrowheads, ballista stones, clay oil lamps and coins minted in the town during the siege.
+Artifacts from Gamla are on the display at the Golan Archaeological Museum in Katzrin, including arrowheads, ballista stones, clay oil lamps and coins minted in the town during the siege.
 A scale model and film are used to describe the conquest and destruction of the Jewish town and all of its inhabitants.